jhogsett/linkit/README.md

     _Notes:_

     * The START and STOP variables specify where in the start up and shutdown process this script is handled.
 The higher the number, the later in the process the script is handled.
+    * I had to add `-9` to the `killall` command to have it successfully shutdwon the running Python script

 1. Set up a cron job to restart the script hourly